taddeseanb/kenya-hub/docs/developer/tutorial-data-management/7-providing-mapservices.md

 | Catalogues | Catalogue Service for the web (CSW) | OGCAPI:Records |

 Notice that most of the mapping software supports the standards of both generations.
-However, due to the recent introduction, expect incidental glitches in the implementations of recent OGC API's.
+However, due to the recent introduction, expect incidental glitches in the implementations of recent OGC APIs.

 ---

 ## Setting up an API

-[Mapserver](https://mapserver.org) is server software which is able to expose datasets through various API's.
+[Mapserver](https://mapserver.org) is server software which is able to expose datasets through various APIs.
 Examples of similar software are [QGIS server](https://docs.qgis.org/3.28/en/docs/server_manual/introduction.html), [ArcGIS Server](https://enterprise.arcgis.com/en/server/), [Geoserver](https://geoserver.org) and [pygeoapi](https://pygeoapi.io).